Skip to main content

 You can also skip participants to an answer if a choice is not selected.

-You can keep adding additional skip logic statements by clicking the button "+ Add skip logic statement"
+You can add more skip logic statements by clicking the "+ Add skip logic statement"

 In this example, the second skip logic statement says that anyone who has selected the hobby "kayaking" will see the end screen.
 You can continue to add statements and build out your skip logic.

-You can also create skip logic for rating scale questions.
+Skip logic can also be applied to rating scale questions.
 For example, imagine the question "On a scale of very difficult (1) to very easy (5), how did you find the checkout process with Claires.com?"

 If a participant selects 1 (very difficult) or 2 (difficult), it would be interesting to skip those participants to a new page asking why they had a poor experience.